Skip to main content

 european weather Extremes: DrIvers, Predictability and Impacts

 ESRs have since then taken part in a large number of training activities, both at their home institutions and beyond.
-Specifically, EDIPI has organised a number of network-wide trainings that have brought all ESRs together in three occasions: in Uppsala in November 2021, in Paris in May 2022, and in Brussels in January 2023.
-Each ESR has further conducted a long working visit, lasting 2 to 3 months, to another institution within the EDIPI project.
+Specifically, EDIPI has organised a number of network-wide trainings that have brought all ESRs together in multiple occasions: in Uppsala, Paris, Brussels, Karlsruhe, Nicosia and at the European Geosciences Union General Assembly in Vienna.
+Each ESR has further conducted two long working visits (secondments), lasting 2 to 3 months, to another institution within the EDIPI project.
 This has included visits to private companies, research centres and universities.

-The project has also engaged with the scientific community and the general public through multiple channels.
-These include social media such as Twitter and LinkedIn, popular science articles authored by the ESRs, in-person presentations in schools, museums and libraries, and by producing pedagogical material aimed at school students.
+EDIPI has disseminated these results to the scientific community and the general public through multiple channels.
+These include social media such as LinkedIn, popular science articles authored by the ESRs, in-person presentations in schools, museums and libraries, and by producing pedagogical material aimed at school students.
+Dissemination to the private sector has occurred during the ESR secondments and targeted presentations, including during EDIPI training events.
+Public agencies and policy-makers, at both local and national level, have also been engaged by EDIPI researchers.

-The EDIPI project is significantly improving our understanding of climate extremes by implementing innovative analysis approaches.
-Examples of innovations that have been partly or fully achieved include using concepts from statistical mechanics (a branch of physics) to simulate extreme events in climate models at a low computational cost, using dynamical systems theory (a branch of mathematics that describes the behaviour of complex systems) to understand how predictable the atmosphere is during specific extreme events, and developing a method for rapid attribution of extratropical cyclones combining climate data with epidemiological models to better understand the public health impacts of climate extremes.
+The EDIPI project has significantly improved our understanding of climate extremes by implementing innovative analysis approaches.
+Examples of innovations that have been partly or fully achieved include using concepts from statistical mechanics (a branch of physics) to simulate extreme events in climate models at a low computational cost, using dynamical systems theory (a branch of mathematics that describes the behaviour of complex systems) to understand how predictable the atmosphere is during specific extreme events, developing new methods for rapid attribution of extreme events and their impacts to climate change and combining climate data with epidemiological models to better predict and project the public health impacts of temperature extremes.

-- an improved physical understanding of how explosive cyclones in the North Atlantic and associated wet and windy extremes in Europe occur;
+- an improved physical understanding of how the strongest cyclone-induced winds in the North Atlantic, atmospheric rivers and associated wet and windy extremes in Europe occur;

 - an improved understanding of the atmospheric and oceanic precursors to the onset and decay of atmospheric blocking, which is an atmospheric feature linked to European temperature extremes;